jackyzha0/quartz/content/Swinburne/Year 2023/Semester 2/COS30049/Workshops/Workshop 1.md

 # Concepts
 ## Blockchain
-a decentralised database system.
+a decentralized database system.
 Information is stored in a block and gets chained to other blocks.

 ## Bitcoin
 a cryptocurrency based on **blockchain** and uses p2p technology for instant payment